 Sometimes it’s difficult to determine who is at fault for an accident without any supporting evidence.
 A police report will typically have the opinion of the police as to what caused the accident and who is at fault.

 A written report can help support a claim and can be used as evidence.
 Evidence is crucial, especially if legal action needs to be taken to seek compensation for injuries and property damage.
 This can include photographs of the accident scene, witness statements, and any injuries that occurred.

 It Can Impact Your Legal Rights

 A police report can help protect your legal rights.
 In some cases, a vehicle accident may result in compensation to help cover damages.
 Without a police report, it can make it challenging to seek a financial settlement since the report can be used to support your claim.
 For this reason, it’s important that you have a report if the conditions meet Louisiana’s state laws.

 While reporting an accident can be time-consuming and strenuous, it can be beneficial and may help protect your legal rights.

 Lafayette Car Accident Resources

-Our team is passionate about serving our community.
+Our injury lawyers for car accidents are passionate about serving our community.
 For this reason, we have provided a list of resources to help you after an accident.